Definitions and Descriptions

 Bait is defined as animal matter including meat, skin, bones, feathers, hair or any other solid substance that used to be part of an animal.
 This includes live or dead fish.
 For the purposes of this paragraph, bait does not include animal droppings (scat), urine or animals, dead or alive, held in a trap as the result of lawful trapping activity.

-The Department, for enforcement purposes, has modified its definition of a "beaver dam," such that the term does not include the remains of an inactive or breached beaver dam that is in disrepair and is no longer being maintained by beaver.
-This provides a standard definition of what is considered a beaver dam for law enforcement purposes.
+A dam built by a beaver to provide a pond as protection against predators and provide easy access to food during the winter.
+The Department, for enforcement purposes, has modified its definition of a “beaver dam”.
+A beaver dam does not include the remains of an inactive or breached beaver dam that is in disrepair and is no longer being maintained by beaver.

 The term beaver house shall be interpreted to include any cavity in the bank which is capped by beaver with mud and sticks.
 The above definition addresses the question of whether or not a bank den is considered to be a beaver house, as well as the question of what is considered to be a bank den.
 Holes in the bank not capped with mud and sticks shall not be considered beaver houses.